1. Main points

 The CSEW only measures generic, rather than specific, NPS.
 As a result, this estimate does not provide a measure of all drugs controlled under the Psychoactive Substances Act 2016.
 This is because many NPS are controlled under the Misuse of Drugs Act 1971, and several non-NPS are controlled under the Psychoactive Substances Act 2016.

-The Crime Survey for England and Wales (CSEW) is recognised as a good measure of drug use for the drug types and population it covers.
-However, it does not provide good coverage of problematic drug use, as users may not be a part of the household resident population that is covered by the survey.
+The CSEW is recognised as a good measure of drug use for the drug types and population it covers.
+However, it does not provide good coverage of problematic drug use.
+This is because users may not be a part of the household resident population that is covered by the survey.

-The CSEW does not cover some small groups, which is potentially important, given that they may have relatively high rates of drug use.
-Notably these groups include homeless people and those living in certain institutions, such as prisons.
-It also does not cover students living in halls of residence.
+The CSEW does not cover some small groups, which is potentially important because they may have relatively high rates of drug use.
+These groups include homeless people and those living in certain institutions, such as prisons.
+The CSEW also does not cover students living in halls of residence.

-Despite the self-completion methodology of the survey, which is intended to encourage honest answers, disclosure issues still exist around willingness to report drug use.
+Disclosure issues still exist around willingness to report drug use.
+This is despite the self-completion methodology of the survey, which is intended to encourage honest answers.
 An unknown proportion of respondents may not report their behaviour honestly.
 However, the CSEW provides consistent measures of drug use and comparisons over time remain valid.

-It should also be recognised that levels of drug use are relatively low, and the use of some drugs, such as heroin, are particularly rare and only have a small number of users.
-The range of variability for these drugs will be quite large because of sampling variability so figures will be liable to fluctuation from year to year.
-Changes from one year to the next should be interpreted with caution, and greater attention paid to the medium and longer-term trends.
+It should also be recognised that levels of drug use are relatively low.
+Some drugs, such as heroin, are particularly rare and only have a small number of users.
+The range of variability for these drugs will be quite large because of sampling variability, so figures will be liable to fluctuation from year to year.
+Changes from one year to the next should be interpreted with caution, and users should pay greater attention to the medium-term and longer-term trends.